Lepidoblepharis hoogmoedi

 Lepidoblepharis hoogmoedi, also known commonly as Hoogmoed's scaly-eyed gecko and the spotted dwarf gecko, is a species of gecko, a lizard in the family Sphaerodactylidae.
-The species is endemic to northern South America.
+The species is native to northern South America.

 Etymology

 The specific name, hoogmoedi, is in honor of Dutch herpetologist Marinus Steven Hoogmoed (born 1942).

 Geographic range

 L. hoogmoedi is found in northwestern Brazil (Amazonas) and northern Peru.

+Habitat

+The preferred natural habitat of L. hoogmoedi is forest.

+Description

+L. hoogmoedi may attain a snout-to-vent length (SVL) of 3.8 cm.

+Behavior

+L. hoogmoedi is diurnal and terrestrial, living in the leaf litter of the forest.